Krakenus/esp32-micropython-bakefile/README.md

 # ESP32 MicroPython Bakefile

-Bakefile with scripts to make ESP32 MicroPython development more effective.
+This Bakefile provides scripts that making ESP32 MicroPython development more effective for small project.
 No special IDE or editor is needed.
 Only Bash and Python 3.

-Just write you code and let the bake to do the rest.
+For more advanced work with micropython boards I recommend to combine usage of this Bakefile with awesome tool called [rshell](https://github.com/dhylands/rshell).

 ## Installation

 1. Clone this repo
 2. Create Python virtualenv the way you prefer (optional)
-3. install picocom (optional for REPL)
+3. install [rshell](https://github.com/dhylands/rshell) (optional but strongly recommended)
 4. `pip install -r requirements.txt`
 5. `cp .ampy.example .ampy`
 6. adjust port and baudrate in `.ampy` if you need